 Dr. Randy Katz served for several years on the State Diabetics Advisory Council, to which he was appointed by Florida Governor Charlie Christ.
 He is also a member of numerous professional organizations, including the American Medical Association, the Florida Medical Association, the Vitreous Society, The Mount Sinai Medical School Alumni Association and Schepens International Society.
 He has also held a faculty position as an Adjunct Clinical Assistant Professor at Nova Southeastern University in Fort Lauderdale.

 Licensed to practice medicine in Florida, New York and New Jersey, Dr. Randy Katz is affiliated with JFK Medical Center in Atlantis, Bethesda Medical Center in Boynton Beach and West Boca Medical Center in Boca Raton.
 He is a frequent lecturer at medical society meetings and has been involved in numerous studies and clinical trials in the field of retina.
 Most recently, Dr. Katz was a principal investigator in the Lucentis trials for Wet ARMD and is currently involved in numerous clinical trials for a variety of eye concerns.
-(Please see our current clinical trial informationor call our study coordinator at 1-888-201-7451.)
-His work and findings are often published in medical journals.
+(Please see our current clinical trial information or call Debbie Rankin, our study coordinator at (561) 736-5055.)

 A workaholic at heart, when he does find some free time, Dr. Katz spends it with his family.